Zapak69/era-patcher/README.md

-# era-patcher
+# Era patcher
-Open source era launcher patcher
+> Open source era launcher patcher

+## How to USE:
+> Download Era Patcher.exe and run it
+> After running press key 1 and wait till patch complete
+> Install era launcher again from official sites